caimiao0714/SurvivalDistribution/README.md

 # Distributions

-This repository includes a shiny app to visualize three commonly use distributions for survival data analysis:
+This repository includes a shiny app to visualize three **commonly use distributions for survival data analysis**:

 - Exponential distribution
 - Weibull distribution